J-DubApps/Blog/content/posts/2021/Jan-6.md

 A lot of the nation is hurting after what we saw today, and embarassed.
 I ended up un-friending and blocking a relative on Facebook who was victory-lapping this event from a religious point-of-view.
 I love and care about all of my Trump-supporting relatives, and I never have allowed politics to affect my relationships...but cheering on what occured today was a bridge too far, for me.
 First time I have ever done that.<br />

 These Culture Wars or "national divorce", or whatever they're calling our country's dysfunction this month, has got to end.
-And politicians making grand unprovable claims, to stir-up people into rioting, shouldn't really ever get to hold office again.
-At the least.<br />
+And politicians making grand unprovable claims, to stir-up people into rioting, shouldn't really ever get to hold office again.<br />

 But something tells me this isn't going to change anything.
 I hope I am wrong, but I wouldn't be surprised to see 45 run again.
 Even as he's leaving office with blood on the doorstep.